Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which are better?

 They boast a completely new Integrated Processor V1, a Sony chip that, along with new 6mm drivers, makes for better noise-cancelling and improved sound quality.
 A new DSEE Extreme engine upscales low-quality audio files, and for hi-res audio, there's support for Sony's LDAC codec, which means you can listen to files up to 32-bit/96kHz over Bluetooth at up to 990kbps.

-They also support Google's Fast Pair feature for fuss-free pairing with an Android device, too.
+They also support Google's Fast Pair feature for fuss-free pairing with an Android device.
 More of a Microsoft fan?
-Its Swift Pair feature is also supported, for quick pairing to Windows 10 devices.
+Its Swift Pair feature is supported as well, for quick pairing to Windows 10 devices.

-Fire up the Bose Music app and you can tweak the noise cancellation settings and manage your Bluetooth connections (there aren't any adjustable EQ settings, in case you were wondering).
+Fire up the Bose Music app and you can tweak the noise-cancellation settings and manage your Bluetooth connections (although there aren't any adjustable EQ settings).

 **Winner** Sony WF-1000XM4